zachkrall/artloop/README.md

 ### creating compatible artwork

-any creative coding project (e.g. openFrameworks, Processing, Unity) that is bundled as a macOS application package (i.e. a file that ends in `.app`) will work with artloop.
+For now, any creative coding project (e.g. openFrameworks, Processing, Unity) that is bundled as a macOS application package (i.e. a file that ends in `.app`) will work with artloop.

-templates for starting a new project that will work with artloop can be downloaded at [github.com/zachkrall/artloop-templates](https://github.com/zachkrall/artloop-templates)

-## contributing
-Contributions, issues and feature requests are welcome.<br/>Feel free to check [issues](https://github.com/zachkrall/artloop/issues/) page if you want to contribute.

 ## license
 Copyright © 2019 [Zach Krall](https://zachkrall.com)<br/>This project is [MIT](https://github.com/zachkrall/artloop/blob/master/LICENSE) licensed.